MicrosoftDocs/playfab-docs/playfab-docs/personas/developer.md

 > [!TIP]
 > To leverage rules in the automation system, write custom events in your Title which creates a PlayStream event.
 For more information on custom events, see [Custom event overview](../features/analytics/metrics/playstream-events.md#custom-event-overview) in Generating PlayStream events.

-## Get to know PlayFab features
+## Next steps

+Every Title is different, so you will have a unique set of features that you must build every time.
+It is important to know and understand how to map those features onto PlayFab.

+This generally starts with the configuration of your Title.
+You will want to store variables in PlayFab and pull them down on to game clients.
+But these are not the only types of configurations that you'll want to make.

+Some of the different ways that you can map PlayFab onto a Title are shown below; use these to find the combination of tools that is just right for your Title:

+- [Title Data](../features/config/titledata/quickstart.md) – Map variables containing data on PlayFab to data structures in your game clients.
+- [Entity Objects](../features/data/entities/quickstart.md) (aka: Player Data) – Store and retrieve data on a per player basis.
+- [Catalogs](../features/commerce/items/catalogs.md) (Items) - Very useful for storing configuration data about your Items and potentially being able to sell them as virtual goods.
+- [Groups](../features/social/groups/using-shared-group-data.md) – Groups are generally used for things like guilds or clans.
+Groups are arbitrary and have members, roles and other guild-like features.

-Check out each of our feature areas in the links provided below to find the right feature set for your Title:
+Finally, check out each of our feature areas in the links provided below to find the right feature set for your Title:

 - [Authentication](../index?#pivot=documentation&panel=authentication)
 - [Data](../index?#pivot=documentation&panel=data)